ALF-QMC/pyALF/README.md

 where the last two are required by the main package [ALF](https://git.physik.uni-wuerzburg.de:ALF).

 Also, add pyALF's path to your environment variable `PYTHONPATH`.
-In Linux, this can be achieve, e.g., by adding the following line to `.bashrc`:
+In Linux, this can be achieved, e.g., by adding the following line to `.bashrc`:

 ```bash
 export PYTHONPATH="/local/path/to/pyALF:$PYTHONPATH"